BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 ### Auxiliar Scripts

-There are also some auxiliar scripts, which are stored in the `Scripts/` folder, which are this ones:
+There are also some auxiliar scripts, which are stored in the `Scripts/` directory, which are this ones:

 #### Empty Folders